enable3d/enable3d/README.md

     width: 1280,
     height: 720
   },
-  scene: [MainScene]
+  scene: [MainScene],
+  // STEP 3: Add a custom canvas
+  // The default Phaser canvas is not compatible with three.js ...Canvas
 }

 window.addEventListener('load', () => {
-  // STEP 3: Wrap enable3d around your Phaser game.
+  // STEP 4: Wrap enable3d around your Phaser game.
   // (First copy all ammo file from 'node_modules/enable3d/lib/ammo' to your public folder.) enable3d(() => new Phaser.Game(config)).withPhysics('/js/ammo')
 })

-// STEP 4: Extend your Scene with Scene3D instead of Phaser.Scene
+// STEP 5: Extend your Scene with Scene3D instead of Phaser.Scene
 class MainScene extends Scene3D {
   constructor() {
     super({ key: 'MainScene' })
   }

   init() {
-    // STEP 5: Request a worm whole to the third dimension. this.requestThirdDimension()
+    // STEP 6: Request a worm whole to the third dimension. this.requestThirdDimension()
   }

   create() {
-    // STEP 6: Drive through the hole into the third dimension. this.accessThirdDimension()
+    // STEP 7: Drive through the hole into the third dimension. this.accessThirdDimension()

-    // STEP 7: Journey through the third dimension at warp speed. this.third.warpSpeed()
+    // STEP 8: Journey through the third dimension at warp speed. this.third.warpSpeed()

-    // STEP 8: Add your first 3d object.
+    // STEP 9: Add your first 3d object.
     this.third.add.box()

-    // STEP 9: Add another box with physics enabled. this.third.physics.add.box()
+    // STEP 10: Add another box with physics enabled. this.third.physics.add.box()

-    // STEP 10: Have fun using the third dimension in your awesome Phaser game. this.third.haveSomeFun()
+    // STEP 11: Have fun using the third dimension in your awesome Phaser game. this.third.haveSomeFun()
   }
 }